dave1362/open-ptc-agent/README.md

 For complete configuration options including Daytona settings, security policies, and adding custom LLM providers, see the [Configuration Guide](docs/CONFIGURATION.md).

+## Roadmap

+Planned features and improvements:

+- [ ] CI/CD pipeline for automated testing
+- [ ] Additional MCP server integrations / More example notebooks
+- [ ] Performance benchmarks and optimizations
+- [ ] Improved search tool for smoother tool discovery
+- [ ] Claude skill integration
+- [ ] DeepAgents CLI integration (Need further investigation to see if it is possible)

+## Contributing

+We welcome contributions from the community!
+Here are some ways you can help:

+- **Code Contributions** - Bug fixes, new features, improvements (CI/CD coming soon)
+- **Use Cases** - Share how you're using PTC in production or research
+- **Example Notebooks** - Create demos showcasing different workflows
+- **MCP Servers** - Build or recommend MCP servers that work well with PTC (data processing, APIs, etc.)
+- **Prompt Tricks** - Share prompting techniques that improve agent performance

+Open an issue or PR on [GitHub](https://github.com/Chen-zexi/open-ptc-agent) to contribute!

 ## Acknowledgements

 This project builds on research and tools from: